growit-io/terragrunt-aws-poc/.make/terragrunt.md

-**Note:** The actual default log level for Terragrunt (`warn`) is still a bit too verbose for frequent interactive use, so this Makefile fragment sets it to `fatal`.
+**Note:** The actual default log level for Terragrunt (`warn`) is still a bit too verbose for frequent interactive use, so this Makefile fragment sets it to `error`.
 However, at this level Terragrunt may hide some information that interactive prompts may refer to.
 For example, when asking the user for confirmation before executing the `destroy` command.

-Default: `fatal`
+Default: `error`

 ### TERRAGRUNT_FLAGS